filecoin-project/filecoin-docs/docs/mine/lotus/miner-addresses.md

 Repeat this procedure to add additional addresses.

-5. You can Specify other actor to check control address:
+5. You can specify other actor to check control address:

 ```shell
 lotus-miner --actor f01000 actor control list